stac-utils/pgstac/docs/src/pgstac.md

 SELECT search('{"conf":{"nohydrate"=true}}');
 ```

-#### PGStac Partitioning
+#### PgSTAC Partitioning
-By default PGStac partitions data by collection (note: this is a change starting with version 0.5.0).
+By default PgSTAC partitions data by collection (note: this is a change starting with version 0.5.0).
 Each collection can further be partitioned by either year or month. **Partitioning must be set up prior to loading any data!** Partitioning can be configured by setting the partition_trunc flag on a collection in the database.
 ```sql
 UPDATE collections set partition_trunc='month' WHERE id='<collection id>';
 ```

 In general, you should aim to keep each partition less than a few hundred thousand rows.
 Further partitioning (ie setting everything to 'month' when not needed to keep the partitions below a few hundred thousand rows) can be detrimental.

-#### PGStac Indexes / Queryables
+#### PgSTAC Indexes / Queryables

-By default, PGStac includes indexes on the id, datetime, collection, and geometry.
+By default, PgSTAC includes indexes on the id, datetime, collection, and geometry.
 Further indexing can be added for additional properties globally or only on particular collections by modifications to the queryables table.

-The `queryables` table controls the indexes that PGStac will build as well as the metadata that is returned from a [STAC Queryables endpoint](https://github.com/stac-api-extensions/filter#queryables).
+The `queryables` table controls the indexes that PgSTAC will build as well as the metadata that is returned from a [STAC Queryables endpoint](https://github.com/stac-api-extensions/filter#queryables).

 | Column                | Description                                                              | Type       | Example                                                                                                            |
 |-----------------------|--------------------------------------------------------------------------|------------|--------------------------------------------------------------------------------------------------------------------|